voronaam/Decode-pelican/README.md

 This is still work in progress theme.
 It requires Pelican version 3.0 or greater.

-At the moment it does not have a sidebar, tag cloud and lacks social buttons.
-I have also removed Google Analitics and Disqus integration.
-The last two was the conscious choice: I do not think such a secondary features should require JavaScript.

-I am going to address the sidebar and social buttons issues first.

 License: GPL v3

-EDIT : Added Disqus comments, Google analytics.
+Ken Mathenge added Disqus comments, Google analytics.
 Some People do use them, don't use the relevant settings in pelicanconf.py if you do not need them.

 This supports all of these settings (which you would add to the pelicanconf.py file).